realamirhe/awesome-computational-neuro-science/README.md

 * [cuSNN](https://github.com/tudelft/cuSNN) is a C++ library that enables GPU-accelerated simulations of large-scale Spiking Neural Networks (SNNs). `LIBRARY`
 * [decolle](https://github.com/nmi-lab/decolle-public) implements an online learning algorithm described in the paper ["Synaptic Plasticity Dynamics for Deep Continuous Local Learning (DECOLLE)"](https://arxiv.org/abs/1811.10766) by J. Kaiser, M. Mostafa and E. Neftci. `ALGORITHMS`, `UTILITY`
 * [snnTorch](https://github.com/jeshraghian/snntorch) is a Python package for performing gradient-based learning with spiking neural networks.
 It extends the capabilities of PyTorch, taking advantage of its GPU accelerated tensor computation and applying it to networks of spiking neurons. `PACKAGE`

-### Tutorials
-* [Computational Neuro Science](/tutorials.md) Jupyter notebook tutorial Series for Spiking Neural Networks 🔥
-* [Spiking-Neural-Network](https://github.com/Shikhargupta/Spiking-Neural-Network) is the pure python implementation of hardware efficient spiking neural network.
-It includes the modified learning and prediction rules which could be released on hardware and are energy efficient.
-Aim is to develop a network which could be used for on-chip learning as well as prediction.

 ---
 <small>Logo icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com/)</small>